teddywilson/python-script-template/README.md

 # Python Script Template

 My Python script template, because I hate rewriting these things every time.
 This template takes two arguments:
-1. `--base_directory`: The base directory under which the new project should be generated (likely your dev folder)
+1. `--base_directory` Base directory under which the new project should be generated (likely your dev folder)
-2. `--project`: The name of the project you wish to generate
+2. `--project` The name of the project you wish to generate

 ## Usage
 ```